History of Andhra Pradesh: Proto-Historic and Historic periods

 The term Andhra was first mentioned as the name of a tribe in the Aitareya Brahamana, datable to 800 B.C.
-Andhras left the north of Indian subcontinent near the Yamuna river, crossed the Vindhyas and came to present-day Andhra Pradesh and Telangana.
-It also mentions that the Andhras were socially parallel to other tribes like the Pundras, Sabarasand Pulindas.
+Andhras left the north of the Indian subcontinent near the Yamuna river, crossed the Vindhyas and came to present-day Andhra Pradesh and Telangana.
+It also mentions that the Andhras were socially parallel to other tribes like the Pundras, Sabaras and Pulindas.
 There are references to an Andhra kingdom and a people known as the Andhras in Indian epic poetry (the Mahabharata, the Ramayana and the Puranas).
 In the Mahabharata Rukmi ruled the Vidarbha Kingdom, which included the Deccan Plateau, the foothills of the Vindhya Range, present-day Andhra Pradesh, Maharashtra, Madhya Pradesh and Karnataka and a little-known (now submerged) archipelago in the Bay of Bengal.
 Rama is said to have lived in the forest around present-day Bhadrachalam during his exile.

 Ancient literature indicates a history dating to several centuries BCE, but archaeological evidence exists only from the last two millennia.
 The fifth-century Kingdom of Pratipalapura, identified with Bhattiprolu in the Guntur district of Andhra Pradesh, may have been the earliest kingdom in South India.
 Inscriptions suggest that King Kubera ruled Bhattiprolu around 230 BCE.

 The script of the Bhattiprolu inscriptions was the progenitor of the Brahmi lipi, which later diversified into modern Telugu scripts.